samardolui/DisasterResponse/README.md

 ## Installation <a name="installation"></a>

-Besides the Anaconda distribution of Python, NLTK and sqlalchemy libraries needs to be installed.
+Besides the Anaconda distribution of Python, NLTK and sqlalchemy libraries need to be installed.
 Use below commands to install these two libraries.

 pip install nltk